NetCoreTemplates/react-spa/MyApp.Client/src/_posts/2024-03-01_vite-press-plugin.md

     </a>
 </div>

+The **vite-press-plugin** makes the Markdown features available to the Vite App, whilst the markdown rendering itself is optimally implemented in:

+- Vue Templates - with [markdown-it](https://github.com/markdown-it/markdown-it) in [Vue SFC](https://vuejs.org/guide/scaling-up/sfc.html) Components
+- React Templates - with [remark](https://github.com/remarkjs/remark) and [MDX](https://mdxjs.com) in [React](https://react.dev) Components

 #### .NET 8 API backend with Vite Vue & React SPA frontend

+When more capabilities are required and you want a .NET API backend to your Vite Vue or React SPA frontend, you can use one of our integrated .NET 8 SPA templates:

  - [vue-spa](https://vue-spa.web-templates.io) - .NET 8 API with Vite Vue SPA frontend
  - [react-spa](https://react-spa.web-templates.io) - .NET 8 API with Vite React SPA frontend